thunderbird89/esf/stories/story-knock-knock.md

 This was defending her planet.

 She powered up her systems, watching the Talon come to life around her.
-On her secure comm channel, a message pinged—text only, delayed transmission from earlier in the day.
+On her secure comm channel, a message pinged - text only, delayed transmission from earlier in the day.

 **FROM: MAJ TANAKA, JASDF**
 **TO: MAJ MORSE, USAF**